 Chartered Statistician (CStat) is our highest professional award.
 It provides formal recognition of a member’s statistical qualifications and professional training and experience.
 Our CStat award is a respected designation and has many benefits for professionally active statisticians.

-1 – UK honours degree (class I or II) and/or higher degree
+- a UK honours degree (class 2.2 or above) and/or higher degree

-This is a summary of requirements, for full details download the Notes for guidance for applicants for CStat and GradStat (PDF).
+This is a summary of the requirements.
+Full details of the criteria are provided in the Notes for guidance for CStat applicants via the standard route (PDF).

 CStat members must

-Members who have an approved degree but do not have the training and experience can apply for Graduate Statistician status.
+Those who have a degree that satisfies the academic requirements of the standard route to CStat but do not yet have the necessary training and experience can apply for Graduate Statistician status.